League of Professional System Administrators

-The League of Professional System Administrators (LOPSA), founded in 2004, is a professional association for IT Administrators.
+The League of Professional System Administrators (LOPSA), founded in 2004, was a professional association for IT Administrators.

 History and formation

 Originally, the corporation was created as "The System Administrators Guild, Inc" in July 2004 by volunteers of the USENIX Association as part of a plan to spin off its SAGE Special Technical Group into a separate organization.
 After the spin-off from the USENIX Association was halted in November 2005, the volunteers involved in the spin-off opted to move forward as a new organization which was renamed LOPSA, and began reorganizing itself into an independent entity.

 On June 13th of 2025, it was announced that LOPSA would be dissolved as an organization.

+On December 26th, 2025, LOPSA was officially dissolved.

 Scope and operations

-The organization's mission is "to advance the practice of system administration; to support, recognize, educate, and encourage its practitioners; and to serve the public through education and outreach on system administration issues".
+The organization's mission was "to advance the practice of system administration; to support, recognize, educate, and encourage its practitioners; and to serve the public through education and outreach on system administration issues".

-LOPSA has several ongoing programs that it uses to further its mission.
+LOPSA had several ongoing programs that it uses to further its mission.

 Mentorship

 The LOPSA mentorship program was conceived in 2010 as a way to network inexperienced system administrators with senior members of the organization who could help them on project-related topics.
 As of January 2013, the mentorship program accepts ongoing, rather than project-based, projects.
-Protege status is open to any system administrator irrespective of membership in LOPSA, while mentor status requires an active membership in the organization.
+Protege status was open to any system administrator irrespective of membership in LOPSA, while mentor status requires an active membership in the organization.

 WiAC Scholarship

-There is a well-recognized disparity between men and women in STEM fields.
+There was a well-recognized disparity between men and women in STEM fields.
 LOPSA provides an annual stipend for one woman to attend the USENIX Women in Advanced Computing (WiAC) Summit.
-The recipient is chosen through an essay contest.
+The recipient was chosen through an essay contest.

 Regional conferences

-LOPSA has formed multiple local chapters in cities in throughout the United States.
+LOPSA had formed multiple local chapters in cities in throughout the United States.
 Two LOPSA chapters have formed regionally-targeted system administration conferences.